-November is a time to focus on philanthropy.
+November is a special time to celebrate philanthropy.

 November is Nonprofit Awareness Month and contains both Community Foundation Week (Nov.
 12 – Nov.
 18) and National Philanthropy Day (Nov.
 15).
 All of these calls to reflect and raise awareness highlight the most important points of what we do at the North Carolina Community Foundation.